irvinebroque/mcp-server-do/README.md

 app.listen(3001);
 ```

 ...and implemented the same thing in Durable Objects.
-But first needed a transport layer
+But first needed a transport layer that worked on Workers.

+Following [`sse.ts` from `@modelcontextprotocol/typescript-sdk`](https://github.com/modelcontextprotocol/typescript-sdk/blob/main/src/server/sse.ts), I made one, trying to mirror the shape of the existing one.
+Some pretty fundamental assumptions baked into the SDK around its use of `node:http` that leak out beyond the SSE transport through its input types — but really the only meaningful interface change is that `handlePostMessage` takes a request and returns a response.
+Seems like there's probably a clever way somehow to upstream?